SandTechStuff/Stuff/AllFeatures.md

 ## Control Interface:

+When control interface options other than Windows 11 are used, XAML folder views in File Explorer will be reverted.

 - #### Windows 11 Command Bar (default)
     Use the normal command bar present in the Windows 11 file explorer.